jasysak/ToDo/README.md

 specific real-world use case.
 Other improvements may include multi-user capability with either a BaaS or full-fledged backend DB solution, and sanitization of user input/output as needed to minimize potential security concerns.
-There is also a fair bit of repetition that needs fixing...DRY!
+There is also a fair bit of repetition that needs fixing (DRY!) and the DOM manipulation/UI/UX code desperately needs to be separated out as it's own module(s).

 To install:

 $ npm install webpack webpack-cli css-loader file-loader html-webpack-plugin style-loader --save-dev
 $ webpack run build

-load ./dist/index.html into your favorite browser
+then just load ./dist/index.html into your favorite browser

 All code found here is an original creation by me and is licensed under the ISC open source license.